Islam in Kyrgyzstan: The introduction of Islam

-Islam was introduced to the Kyrgyz tribes between the eighth and twelfth centuries.
-More recent exposure to Islam occurred in the seventeenth century, when the Jungars drove the Kyrgyz of the Tian Shan region into the Fergana Valley, whose population was totally Islamic.
+Islam was introduced to the Kyrgyz tribes between the seventh and twelfth centuries by the Umayyad caliphate.
+More recent exposure to Islam occurred in the seventeenth century, when the Jungars drove the Kyrgyz of the Tian Shan region into the Fergana Valley, whose population was totally Islamic due to previous Umayyad influence.
 However, as the danger from the Jungars subsided, a few elements of the Kyrgyz population returned to some of their tribal customs.
 When the Quqon Khanate advanced into northern Kyrgyzstan in the eighteenth century, various northern Kyrgyz tribes remained aloof from the official Islamic practices of that regime.
 By the end of the nineteenth century, however, the entire Kyrgyz population, including the tribes in the north, had converted to Sunni Islam.
 Each of the Muslim ethnic groups has a deep and long tradition of customary law.

 The ethnic Kyrgyz have also preserved pre-Islamic traditions and customs which are not contrary to the Islamic teachings, which is similar to what happened in Indonesia.